agarnung/agarnung.github.io/README.md

 * Can't see the favicon?: Clear Cache.
 Try a hard refresh (Ctrl + F5 or Cmd + Shift + R) or open in incognito mode.
 Browsers often cache favicons aggressively, and sometimes a simple refresh won't show the new favicon.

 ### Licence
-This portfolio is based on th awesome template [portfolYOU](https://github.com/yousinix/portfolYOU).
+This portfolio is based on the awesome template [portfolYOU](https://github.com/yousinix/portfolYOU).

 Changes made to fulfil my needs:
 * Separate timeline in two different trees.